pragmaticslaboratory/stackage-evolution/README.md

 * **RQ5**  How has the use of the selected monad packages evolved?

 * **RQ6**  How many packages that depend on the mtl and transformers packages are added to and removed from Stackage?
 How many packages that depended on these monad packages stopped their dependencies?

+These RQs with their answers are available and can be tested online in the folder ``notebooks``.
+The code associated with the research questions is implemented in Python using [Jupiter](https://jupyter.org/)

 ## Research